shivammehta220/HEVO-LinearRail-3DPrinter/README.md

 # HEVO 3D-Printer with Linear Rails
+![/images/main.png]
 ## About This Project
 This project is an adaptation and build of the HyperCube Evolution (HEVO) project by SCOTT_3D.
 The goal was to build a modified version of the HEVO printer with increased height for a larger build volume in the Z-axis, as well as incorporating a compartment for housing the electronics at the lower section.
 Additionally the kinematics of the printer have been upgraded from the orginal linear rods to MGN Linear rails.
 In the repository, the CAD files, documentation, STLs, BOMs and Marlin files can be found.

 ## Electronics
 The electronics used in this project differ from the original design and are in the compartment at the lower section of the frame.
 For the mainboard, the BIGTREETECH SKR PRO V1.1 Control Board with TMC2209 drivers was chosen since it has alot of room for expandability and future upgrades.
-The board is running Marlin 2.0, and the fork can be found here.
+The board is running Marlin 2.0, and the fork can be [found here](https://github.com/shivammehta220/Marlin/tree/HEVO).

 | Component  | Description | Link |
 | ------------- | ------------- | ------------- |